DOAGenesys/LAAC/README.md

 ### **Step 5: LAAC Part 3 - Division Assignment Calculation & User Review**
 Applies location-based division assignment logic with user transparency and control:
-- **Calculation Logic**: Based on user-selected compliant country (not detected location)
-  - **Compliant Users**: For compliant users, whose detected location matches their selected country, the system assigns them to divisions based on the `LAAC_COMPLIANT_DIVISION_IDS` environment variable.
-The user's primary division is set to the first ID in this comma-separated list, while their role-based access is extended to all divisions specified in the list.
-- **Non-Compliant Users**: Detected location differs from selected country → Assigned to `LAAC_NON_COMPLIANT_DIVISION_ID`
+- **Division Assignment Logic**: The division assignment is determined by a user's selected country, their detected geolocation, and a new tiered country system.
+  - **Supported Countries**: The application now operates with a specific list of supported countries, defined in `LAAC_COMPLIANT_COUNTRIES` and `LAAC_ALTERNATIVE_COUNTRIES`.
+  - **Fully Compliant Users**: If a user's detected country matches a selected country from `LAAC_COMPLIANT_COUNTRIES`:
+    - Their primary division is set to the division for that specific country (e.g., "Spain - LAAC").
+    - Their roles are granted access to the divisions of **all** supported countries (both compliant and alternative).
+  - **Alternative Compliant Users**: If a user's detected country matches a selected country from `LAAC_ALTERNATIVE_COUNTRIES`:
+    - Their primary division is set to the division for that specific country.
+    - Their roles are granted access **only** to their own country's division.
+  - **Non-Compliant Users**: If a user's detected country does not match their selected country, or if they are in a country not listed as supported, they are assigned to the single division specified by `LAAC_NON_COMPLIANT_DIVISION_ID` for both their user and role permissions.
 - **Results Display**: System presents comprehensive calculation results showing:
   - Detected Country (from geolocation)
   - Selected Compliant Country (from login form)